AyeshaWaheed321/ConnectForge/README.md

 # AgentDoc

-# 🧠 ConnectForge (MCP-Compatible Agent)
+# 🧠 ConnectForge

-An AI-powered assistant that connects seamlessly with the **Model Context Protocol (MCP)** ecosystem.
+A powerful hub for interacting with tools and services through a conversational **LLM interface**, seamlessly integrated with the **Model Context Protocol (MCP)** ecosystem.
-It allows connection with multiple MCP servers like GitHub, math computations, file access, and much more using a flexible, **multi-agent architecture**.
+ConnectForge enables you to chat naturally while executing tasks via connected MCP servers—such as GitHub automation, math computations, file operations, web search, and more—through a modular and extensible **multi-agent architecture**.

 ## 🚀 Key Features